d3/d3-selection/README.md

 <a name="selection_call" href="#selection_call">#</a> <i>selection</i>.<b>call</b>(<i>function</i>[, <i>arguments…</i>])

-Invokes the specified *function* (exactly once), passing in the current selection along with any optional *arguments*.
-Returns the current selection.
+Invokes the specified *function* (exactly once), passing in this selection along with any optional *arguments*.
+Returns this selection.
 This is equivalent to invoking the function by hand but facilitates method chaining.
 For example, to set several attributes in a reusable function:

 ```javascript
 function name(selection, first, last) {